HasChad/dotfiles/README.md

 ```

 ## Misc
 For good laptop fan control ``nbfc-linux`` is a good option.
 "Acer Nitro AN515-51" config is good for now

+cargo install cargo-edit
+edit install.sh
+maybe remove millenium since it fails the first time